Josephine Jue

-Josephine Jue (born 1946) is a Chinese-American computer programmer and mathematician who is best known for being the first Asian-American woman working in NASA, where she worked for 37 years.
-Jue is a founding member of the Chinese Baptist church of Houston, Texas.
+Josephine Jue (born 1946) is a Chinese-American computer programmer and mathematician, who is notably recognised as the first Asian-American woman to work for her division at NASA, where she worked for 34 years.
+Jue contributed significantly to the U.S. human spaceflight programs that include Apollo and the Space Shuttle.
+Her focus included software and data system development across NASA divisions.
+Jue is a founding member of the Chinese Baptist Church of Houston, Texas.